Shopify/slate-cli/README.md

 Sets up the watchers for all theme assets.

-By default, Browsersync will launch a new browser tab at [https://localhost:3000](https://localhost:3000) and watch for any files changes.
+By default, [Browsersync](https://browsersync.io/) will launch a new browser tab at [https://localhost:3000](https://localhost:3000) and watch for any files changes.
 You can ignore this by passing the `--nosync` option to the command.

-**Warning: running `watch` by itself will override your active theme if you do not have a `theme_id` in your config.yml.
-Run `slate start` to avoid this.**

 ##### options
 ```
--a, --active       overwrite active theme if theme_id is invalid
 -e, --environment  deploy to a specific environment
 -n, --nosync       watch for changes without using Browsersync
 ```